keivrijdag/keivrijdag/README.md

 After 1.25 year of Giacomondays, this event moved to a Friday and was renamed to 'Keivrijdag'.
 At the Keivrijdag, the pub location varies.

+At around November 2019, a Keivrijdag regular, Theo Pannetier, decided to enrich the Scottish culture in Stirling by organising a Keivrijdag there in parallel, where it will be called 'Creagfriday'.